 BARNS DENTAL PRACTICE

-We at Barns Dental Practice are a dedicated team of dental professionals who provide a comprehensive range of dental services tailored to your needs.
 Maintaining the security of your personal data is our priority and we are committed to respecting your privacy rights.
 We aim to be transparent about what data we collect about you and how we use it.
-Also we ensure you that we will process your data fairly and legally at all times in accordance with the new legislation which comes into effect on 25th May 2018.
+Also we ensure you that we will process your data fairly and legally at all times in accordance with the new legislation which came into effect on 25th May 2018.

 This policy will outline